rtdevx/terraform-core/README.md

 # Purpose of this Repository

 - Pre-requisites or dependencies for IaC Terraform code.
+- Testing Document Generation.